 2. Figure 1: Please combine into 1 single page.
 Note that we have no size limits for Figures.
 Please use ‘mL’ and ‘µL’ instead of ‘ml’ and ‘µl’, respectively, and please include a space between numbers and units.
 Lastly, please ensure the protocol shown here matches with that in the written protocol (e.g., step 11 mentions thiolabeling for 15 s to 1 min, but the figure mentions 15 s to 5 min).

-Most done, but I feel that this figure is still better presented in a format that the user can print out easily.
+Mostly done, but I feel that this figure is still better presented in a format that the user can print out easily.
+Figure split into two on advice from Editor

 3. Figure 2; Please use ‘h’ and ‘s’ instead of ‘hrs’ and ‘sec’, respectively.